makrai/notes/kornai-23-vector-sem.md

   * It should be clear from 7.3
   * after some morphological analysis, we just look up the words in the lexicon and apply spreading activation and unification algorithms
-  * in the same manner as we analyzed colorless green ideas sleep furi in 6.4
+  * in the same manner as we analyzed _colorless green ideas sleep furio_ in 6.4
   * This is the approach taken eg in
     * Unification Grammar (Shieber, 1986)
     * HPSG (Pollard and Sag, 1987)